data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 ### Multi-level model analysis

-Fortunately, for all of the complicated details, multi-level models are very easy to use in R. This requires a new package; one of the most common for estimating these types of models is **lme4**.
-We use it very similarly to the `lm()` function, but we pass it an additional argument about what the *groups*, in the data are.
-Such a model is often referred to as a "varying intercepts" multi-level model, because what is different between the groups is the effect of being a student in a class: the intercepts between groups vary.
+Fortunately, for all of the complicated details, multi-level models are very easy to use in R. This requires a new package.
+One of the most common for estimating these types of models is {lme4}.
+We use `lme4::lmer()` very similarly to the `lm()` function, but we pass it an additional argument about what the *groups* in the data are.
+This model is often referred to as a "varying intercepts" multi-level model.
+What is different between the groups is the effect of being a student in a class: the intercepts between groups vary.

 You'll only need to install {lme4} once to do the rest of this walkthrough.
 To install {lme4}, type this code in your console: